dyson-ai/grip/README.md

 ```
 python3 -m grip_examples.robot.ex02_robots
 ```
 This will spawn a Franka Panda robot that can be controlled through joint sliders.
-See more examples at `grip_examples`.
+See more examples at [grip_examples](https://github.com/dyson-ai/grip/tree/main/grip_examples).

 ## Development setup